-The opinions of the Court, filed with the Clerk, will be delivered by him to the Reporter when required for printing in the State Reports, and transcripts of records will be delivered by him to the printer for printing the records, but they shall be returned as speedily as possible to the Clerk for preservation.
-The Clerk will deliver no other original paper out of his office without leave of the Court.
+The opinions of the Court filed with the Clerk, will be delivered by him to the Reporter when required for printing in the State Reports, but they shall be returned as speedily as possible to the Clerk for preservation.
+The clerk will deliver no other original paper out of his office without leave of the Court.